-Spoiler Alert: If you plan to watch Netflix’s Wine Country starring Amy Poehler and many of her comedienne pals, you may want to postpone reading this post (although only one storyline is revealed).
+Spoiler Alert: If you plan to watch Netflix’s Wine Country starring Amy Poehler and many of her comedienne pals, like Tina Fey, you may want to postpone reading this post (although only one storyline is revealed).

 When tensions mount between this group of sister-like friends, Naomi blurts out, “I finally took the BRCA gene test…and my results came back and I’m too afraid to call, because I’m not ready to hear that I’m dying of breast cancer, okay?!”

 Everyone stands there looking stunned, so Naomi leaves.
 When they chase after her, one friend named Val calls out, “Naomi, you’re not dying; you’re going to be fine!”

 Naomi lashes back about Val acting like some sort of “oracle”, to which Val says she was just trying to be “a nice person”.

 For those of you who have delivered your BRCA genetic mutation news to friends, families or strangers, you know that responses can vary greatly.
 This friend’s response wasn’t heartless, yet not helpful either.